awantika10/Desgen/Ideas.md

 <!-- innovative ideas which solve our day to day problems or major problems of society.
 We will try to solve these problem with designing -->
 <!-- If you have made any mockup,design or workflow ,you can add them with the idea  in .png format and the design link (if available)-->

 ## idea-1

-## Name

-Add your name.

-### Description

-Add the description about the idea and add the features for the idea or how to implement the idea.

-### Features
-- Add your features of your Idea

-## idea-1